-The Lakota East High School Marching Thunderhawks have established a tradition of excellence and showmanship earning Superior Ratings in every field competition and Superior Ratings in the OMEA State Marching Band Finals since the beginning in 1997.
+The Lakota East High School Marching Thunderhawks have established a tradition of excellence and showmanship, earning Superior Ratings in every field competition and Superior Ratings in the OMEA State Marching Band Finals since its beginning in 1997.

-With over 220 musicians and color guard, the band has a full, rich sound and rhythmic accuracy, and they march with great energy and excitement during each performance.
-The Marching Thunderhawks are not only one of Ohio’s finest marching ensembles, but is one of the country’s elite band programs, consistently achieving acclamation from audiences wherever it appears.
-Of equal importance are the musical and organizational skills of Director, William Thomas, and Associate Director, Robert Tanis.
+With more than 220 musicians and color guard, the Marching Thunderhawks marching band has a full, rich sound and rhythmic accuracy, and march with great energy and excitement during each performance.
+The band is not only one of Ohio’s finest marching ensembles, but is one of the country’s elite band programs, consistently achieving acclamation from audiences wherever it appears.
+Of equal importance are the musical and organizational skills of Director Robert Tanis and Assistant Director Sherri Voytek.

-The band is accustomed to traveling including yearly half-time performances at high school football games, national and state field competitions and national parades and festivals such as Pacific Life’s Holiday Bowl Field Show (Superior Rating, 2nd Place Internationally), Parade and Half-Time Show, San Diego, CA/ Disney World Electric Light Parade, Orlando, FL to name a few.
+The band is accustomed to traveling including yearly half-time performances at high school football games, national and state field competitions and national parades and festivals such as Pacific Life’s Holiday Bowl Field Show (Superior Rating, 2nd Place Internationally), Parade and Half-Time Show, San Diego/Disney World Electric Light Parade in Orlando, to name a few.